microsoft/pict/doc/pict.md

     Cluster size:  512, 1024, 2048, 4096, 8192, 16384, 32768, 65536
     Compression:   On, Off

 For such a model, thousands of possible test cases can be generated.
 It would be difficult to test all of them in a reasonable amount of time.
 Instead of attempting to cover all possible combinations, we settle on testing all possible pairs of values.
-For example, **{Single, FAT}** is one pair, **{10, Slow}** is another.
+For example, ```{Type:Single, File system:FAT}``` is one such value pair, ```{Size:10, Format method:Slow}``` is another.
 Consequently, one test case can cover many pairs.
-Research shows that testing all pairs is an effective alternative to exhaustive testing and much less costly.
-It will provide very good coverage and the number of test cases will remain manageable.
+Research shows that testing all pairs is an effective alternative to exhaustive testing and is much less costly.

 # Usage